hugomflavio/actel/README.md

 1. If the vignettes are not showing up with the command above, you can download them directly here: [**compiled_vignettes.zip**](https://github.com/hugomflavio/actel/raw/master/compiled_vignettes.zip)
 1. If you are getting "pandoc document conversion" errors during the package installation, try installing the [newest version of pandoc](https://pandoc.org/installing.html), restarting R and trying again.

+<sup>* interactive code (i.e. code that expects user input) cannot be tested automatically using codecov and, as such, was excluded from the codecov scope.</sup>